AminSajedian/AminSajedian/README.md

 </p>

-- 👀 I’m interested in Coding and Playing Basketball.
+- 👀 I’m interested in Coding and Cycling.

 - 👨‍🎓 Freshly graduated from Strive School as a **Full Stack Web Developer**